ye-olde-jack/NFG/Secrets/S6 Notes (In Progress).md

 		- ~~**Lord Commander leaves Emberwood to regroup forces by Shepherd's Gate, apparently on watch for attacks from Gnolls to the Outer City.**~~
 		- **Knight Captain apparently leading forces within Camp Dawn on strenuous training sequence, ensuring they are prepared for anything to come.**
 			- Can be found out on DC 13-15 check of some kind: Was apparently requested to stay there by Ophelia Reed.
-		- ~~**Lucretia Matthias apparently met with some representatives from Arcadia that have since split up after hearing a prophecy from her.
+		- ~~**Lucretia Mathias apparently met with some representatives from Arcadia that have since split up after hearing a prophecy from her.
 Unknown what the prophecy is, but the previous three member Council of Arcadia has split to join the Silver Order, retire to the Shrine of the Morrigan, and travel to Queen's Park Garden.**~~
 		- **The name of Eldrick Runeweaver once again thanked as personally present for the receiving of Mageborn from Elyria.
 A recent discovery of multiple mageborn has lead to a successful validation for the Edicts of Lumen as the children get handed over to representatives of the Amethyst Academy.
 The children are all coming from a cult that got busted and murdered but that's way less public.**
 		- Elyria include a recent adjudication for the Lord Regent being elected anew, parade for Knights of the Silver Order having gone by and clean-up is beginning.
 		- Caspia includes the sorcererous houses in a frenzy after some killings done by the notorious Spencer D. Kramer, specifically House Bajavi (Illusions and Necromancy), House Gauth (Evocation and Abjuration), and House Eyerul (Conjuration and Divination).